Terrafirma Dyip: Columbian Dyip (2018–2020)

-Terrafirma Realty franchise (2020–present)
+2020–2024: The Juami Tiongson era starts the Terrafirma Dyip

 On June 3, 2020, the PBA announced that it has approved Dyip's franchise owner Columbian Autocar Corporation to transfer its franchise to its affiliate company Terra Firma Realty Development Corporation.
 The name of the team was changed to "Terrafirma Dyip" under the new franchise owner.

 In the 2020 Philippine Cup, the only conference of the 2020 season due to the COVID-19 pandemic, Terrafirma had a dismal 1–10 win–loss record.

-Starhorse Shipping Lines, the owners of the Basilan Starhorse were reportedly negotiating a buyout of Terrafirma's franchise as of February 2025.
-If successful, the new team would have competed as the "Sea Titans".
-However the sale was aborted after Starhorse failed to comply with sale requirements set by the PBA.
+2024–present: The post-Tiongson era and attempted sale

 Starhorse Shipping Lines, the owners of the Basilan Starhorse were reportedly negotiating a buyout of Terrafirma's franchise as of February 2025.
 If successful, the new team would have competed as the "Sea Titans".
 However the sale was aborted after Starhorse failed to comply with sale requirements set by the PBA.
 Another buyer, Zamboanga Valientes, a team that once played in the PBA 3x3 in 2021, is reportedly in talks to acquire the franchise of Terrafirma.
 However the sale likewise was aborted like in the case of Basilan.
 No more enties are looking to buy the franchise and Terrafirma will continue playing in the 2025–26 PBA season.